 All other nationalities require a visa prior to travelling to Germany.

-German law recognises both mixed-sex and same sex marriages as well as registered partnerships/ civil unions between same-sex partners.
-Mixed-sex registered partnerships/civil unions and de facto relationships are not recognised under German law.
+German law recognises both mixed-sex and same sex marriages as well as civil or registered partnerships between same-sex partners.
+Mixed-sex civil or registered partnerships and de facto relationships are not recognised under German law.
 Freedom of movement rules provide for limited exceptions; contact us for details.

 How to apply for your visa: